CoderGeoff/DependencyInversionCpp/README.md

 ```

 ## Task 2
 Ok, that was easy.
-Now write a test to prove that, given a move that lands a player on snake, the they end up at the bottom of the snake.
+Now write a test to prove that, given a move that lands a player on snake, that they end up at the bottom of the snake.

 ```
 TEST(MoveTests, GivenASnakeFromSquare2To1_WhenAPlayerMovesOnToSquare2_TheyShouldEndUpOnSquare1)